Letter was sent from my email ID: Ex- Mumbai top cop Param Bir Singh

 Letter to Maha CM was sent from my email ID: Ex- Mumbai top cop Param Bir Singh

-Mumbai: Former Mumbai Police Commissioner Param Bir Singh said that the letter to Maharashtra CM was sent from his email ID.
+Mumbai: Former Mumbai Police Commissioner Param Bir Singh on Sunday confirmed that the letter to Maharashtra CM was sent from his email ID.

-The clarification comes after Maharashtra CM's office raised doubts over the letter.
-The CMO said that the letter came from another email ID and was being verified.
+The confirmation comes after Maharashtra CM's office raised doubts over the letter.
+The CMO said that the letter was received from a different email address, not his official one and was without Singh's signature.

+The Chief Minister's office also said that the new email address needs to be checked for which Home Ministry was attempting to contact Singh.

 Read: Anil Deshmukh assigned Vaze to extort Rs 100 Cr every month: Param Bir writes to Thackeray